HYP3R00T/hypercli/docs/index.rst

 Features
 --------

--  Interactive menu-based CLI
+-  Generate menu-driven CLI programs with ease using decorators
--  Customizable banners and intros
--  Support for different visual styles and colors
+-  Customize the menus, options, and visual styles according to your requirements
--  Easy integration with existing Python scripts
+-  Supports nested menus and navigation between menus

 Installation
 ------------